Chakradhar-Jeereddy/docker/README.md

 CMD -> Instruction used to start the container
-RUN -> these instructions executes at the time of image building CMD - these instructions executes at the time of container startup
+RUN -> these instructions executes at the time of image building CMD - these instructions executes at the time of container startup TO check if process is running in container use docker top container_id docker exec container_id curl -I http://localhost docker logs container_id

 Image can have multiple run instructions
 CMD should be only one. if you give multiple CMD only last one is considered.